etheodoraki/Database-Uni/README.md

 Calculates the total workload (lecture, tutorial, and lab hours) for a student in the current semester.

 2.9.
-Dependency Analysis (Optional)
+Dependency Analysis
-An optional function identifies courses that a student shouldn't attend based on prerequisites or recommended courses.
+Identifies courses that a student shouldn't attend based on prerequisites or recommended courses.
 It helps students avoid registering for courses they can't or shouldn't take.

 2.10.
 Successful Completion of All Mandatory Courses (Optional) An optional function finds students who have successfully completed all